Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 >

 ### Step 3 - Applying Tags
-With the tags in place, let's now our next four queries one by one which use [ALTER TABLE...
+With the Tags in place, let's now execute the next four queries one by one which use [ALTER TABLE...
 MODIFY COLUMN](https://docs.snowflake.com/en/sql-reference/sql/alter-table-column) to set our tags to each respective column.

 Each of these queries will result in a `Statement executed successfully.` message.